- Home

 Margate

-Shabby chic Margate has had a huge revival in recent years and has plenty going on, thanks to its wealth of vintage and interiors shops, bars and cafes.
+Shabby chic seaside town Margate has had a huge revival in recent years and has plenty going on, thanks to its wealth of vintage and interiors shops, bars and cafes.
 There’s also the fascinating Turner Contemporary art gallery and Dreamland, the revamped amusement park.
 You’ll find a big sandy beach and plenty of attractive Victorian and Georgian properties.

 Whitstable